-When reading the Election Code, the city secretary should remember to read the chapter and subchapter titles to determine if the section applies to cities.

-Note that counties cannot order elections of their own in May of even-numbered years.
-They may decline to contract with cities.
+When reading the Election Code, read the chapter and subchapter titles to determine if the section applies to cities.
+Not all sections apply.
+Note that counties cannot order elections of their own in May of even-numbered years and may decline to contract with cities at that time.

-Date Action By or With Whom Taken M § ED Interval 1 Fri May 5 2023 One-year deadline for posting certain candidacy and other information on the city's website.
+Date Action By or With Whom Taken M § ED Interval 1 Thur May 2 2024 One-year deadline for posting certain candidacy and other information on the city's website.
 Note: See endnote 1.
-City Secretary 2.13(d)(2) 365th Mon Dec 18 2023 LAST DAY to post on the city's bulletin board notice of the filing period for the general election (SOS Form 2-1).
-City Secretary 2.13(d)(1) 138th (30 days before 1st day to file) Mon Jan 1 2024 FIRST DAY voters may apply for a ballot by mail (ABBM), for an Annual ABBM, or for a Federal Postcard Application (FPCA).
+City Secretary 2.13(d)(2) 366 Mon Dec 16 2024 LAST DAY to post on the city's bulletin board notice of the filing period for the general election (SOS Form 2-1).
+City Secretary 2.13(d)(1) -138 (30 days before 1st day to file) Wed Jan 1 2025 NY Day FIRST DAY voters may apply for a ballot by mail (ABBM), for an Annual ABBM, or for a Federal Postcard Application (FPCA).
 Note: The first day does not move despite the New Year's Day holiday.
 See ED - 11 days for end of period.
-City Secretary 9.44(a) 1st day of year Thu Jan 4 Obtain forms: candidate's application for place on ballot, appointment of campaign treasurer (candidate and specific-purpose committee), report of contributions and expenditures (candidate-officeholder and specific-purpose committee), application for mail ballot, administrative forms, and precinct forms.
-City Secretary 5.31 121st Thu Jan 4- Fri Jan 26 Review M §1.62 for possible action: Steps 1-5 (revising election precincts, designating polling places, changing method of voting, and contracting, if any) and Step 12 (establishing or changing terms of election judges).
-City Secretary and City Council 1.62 121st through 99th Tue Jan 16 LAST DAY for timely filing of semi-annual report of contributions and expenditures.
+City Secretary 9.44(a) 1st day of year Thu Jan 2 Recommended period to obtain forms: candidate's application for place on ballot, appointment of campaign treasurer (candidate and specific-purpose committee), report of contributions and expenditures (candidate-officeholder and specific-purpose committee), application for mail ballot, administrative forms, and precinct forms.
+City Secretary 5.31 121st Thu Jan 2- Fri Jan 24 Recommended period to review M §1.62 for possible action: Steps 1-5 (revising election precincts, designating polling places, changing method of voting, and contracting, if any) and Step 12 (establishing or changing terms of election judges).
+City Secretary and City Council 1.62 121st through 99th Wed Jan 15 LAST DAY for timely filing of semi-annual report of contributions and expenditures.
 Note: See endnote 6.
-Because Jan 15 is Martin Luther King Day, the deadline is extended to Tue.
-City Secretary 3.12(b) 3.16 Jan 15 Wed Jan 17 FIRST DAY for filing application for place on general election ballot (SOS Form 2-49).
+City Secretary 3.12(b) 3.16 Jan 15 Jan 15 FIRST DAY for filing application for place on general election ballot (SOS Form 2-49).
 Note: Filing for a general election may occur before the election is ordered (as opposed to a special election).
 Period ends at 5 p.m.
 ED - 78 days.
-City Secretary 2.13(a) 2.14(a) 108th (30 days before filing dead- line) Jan 17 FIRST DAY for filing declaration of write-in candidacy (SOS Form 2-55).
+City Secretary 2.13(a) 2.14(a) 108th (30 days before filing dead- line) Jan 15 FIRST DAY for filing declaration of write-in candidacy (SOS Form 2-55).
 Note: Periods ends at 5 p.m.
 ED - 74 days.
-City Secretary 2.19(b) 108th
+City Secretary 2.18(b) 108th